-Juneteenth, also known as Freedom Day, is an annual holiday that celebrates the end of slavery in the United States.
-It commemorates the June 19, 1865 announcement of the abolition of slavery and the emancipation of African American slaves.
+Juneteenth, also known as Freedom Day, is a federal holiday that celebrates the end of slavery in the United States.
+It commemorates the June 19, 1865, announcement of the abolition of slavery and the emancipation of African American slaves.

 Events held on Juneteenth honor this monumental change in American history through celebration, education, advocacy and bringing communities together.